dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ## 4 - Conclusion

-This was a quick, and fun little project that i put together in a flash, but is all ready starting to feel like a game.
-However there is still a great deal of room for improvement with it also.
+This was a quick, and fun little project that I put together in a flash, but is all ready starting to feel like a game.
+However there is still a great deal of room for improvement with it also, and I have yet to find a way to turn this kind of project into some more distinct from what I am cloning so that it is not just a knock off.
 I like to try to keep the projects in these canvas examples posts fairly simple and basic though so that I do not have to write an extremely lengthly amount of written content outlining the example.